uspki/policies/certificate-policy.md

 See Section 4.1.1.

 ### 4.8.3 Processing certificate modification requests
 Certificate issuance by the Root CA shall require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
-Modification of a CA certificate by the Root CA shall require written authorization by the Policy Authority.
+Modification of a CA certificate by the Root CA shall require written authorization by the FPKIPA.

 ### 4.8.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.